Nearly everything is cheaper on the south

 and change them to pesos.

-Most banks are now not exchanging dollars to pesos and you must show your passport and are restricted to exchange $1,500 a month or $300 per day.
+Most banks are now not exchanging dollars to pesos, or you must show your passport, with a copy, and are restricted to exchange $1,500 a month or $300 per day.
 Merchants have similar restrictions, so many will not accept dollars for payments over $100.

 Your ATM card will work fine here